 Switching your home internet from a traditional WiFi router to a new mesh-style WiFi system can improve the internet experience across your entire home, on every device.
 Here is a primer on how it works.

 A typical WiFi router’s signal weakens as it spreads through the home, leaving noticeable “dead zones” where your devices drop off the network.
 These usually lurk in corners at the edges of your home where the signal simply cannot reach.
 Mesh WiFi, on the other hand, blankets your home with overlapping signals that cover those previously dead spots and share the demands all your connected devices put on your internet.

 Most mesh WiFi systems can be set up in minutes.
 The main WiFi router hub connects to your modem, just like traditional WiFi.
 But instead of having a single point of signal distribution, several small nodes that plug into a regular wall outlet transmit their own signals, giving your home full coverage at full internet strength.
 All the pieces are part of a single network, with the same IP address and password as the hub.
 It’s like having all the benefits of a sophisticated home network without needing an IT degree to set it up.

-Probably.
-Most traditional WiFi routers are meant to cover up to 1,300 to 1,500 square feet.
-The average size of homes built today in the U.S. is more than 2,400 square feet, so unless your home was built 50 years or more ago, you’re most likely a candidate.
-(Even at 1,500 square feet, your home will have aggravating dead spots.)
+Most traditional WiFi routers are meant to cover up to 1,300 to 1,500 square feet, while the average size of homes built today in the U.S. is more than 2,400 square feet.
+As expandable systems, mesh WiFi is the way to go for these homes.
 As a bonus, mesh WiFi nodes are designed to be experienced but not seen.
 With most systems, there are no obtrusive antennas or blinking lights to interfere with your home’s décor or ambiance.